Marrick Priory

 Marrick Priory was a Benedictine nunnery in Richmondshire, North Yorkshire, England, established between 1140 and 1160 by Roger de Aske.
 The parish Church of the Virgin Mary and St. Andrew and 400 acres of local land also belonged to the priory, which thrived until the 16th century, in spite of the depredations of marauding Scots.

-On 15 September 1539, the prioress, Christabel Cowper surrendered the priory to the commissioners by John Uvedale and Leonard Bekwith.
-Her sixteen nuns were evicted as part of the Dissolution of the Monasteries, the prioress receiving a pension of 100 shillings and the nuns varying amounts down to 20 shillings (£1 sterling).
+On 15 September 1539 during the Dissolution of the Monasteries, the prioress Christabel Cowper surrendered the priory to the commissioners John Uvedale and Leonard Bekwith.
+Her sixteen nuns were evicted, the prioress receiving a pension of 100 shillings and the nuns varying amounts down to 20 shillings (£1 sterling).
 The site was then leased by the crown to Sir John Uvedale (or Woodhall), who went on to purchase it in 1545 for £364.
 He sold it in 1592 to Sir Timothy Hutton of Marske, who resold it in 1633 to the Blackburns of Blackburn Hall.
 The church continued to be used as the place of worship for the local people until 1948, after which it was used as a farm building.
 It is a grade II* listed building.